nikolovlazar/learn-rust/README.md

 My main learning resource is [The Rust Programming Language Book](https://doc.rust-lang.org/book).

 So poke around the repo and have fun!
-If you see a typo, or have a better example in mind, feel free to open a PR.
+If you see a typo, or have a good example/challenge in mind, feel free to open a PR.

 > P.S.
 This could turn into a workshop!
 Hit me up on [Twitter](https://twitter.com/NikolovLazar) if you're interested!